thorstensson/thorstensson/README.md

 [![Website](https://img.shields.io/badge/-Flickr-black?style=flat-square&logo=Flickr&logoColor=white&link=https://www.flickr.com/photos/thomasthorstensson/)](https://www.flickr.com/photos/thomasthorstensson/)

 - 🔭 I’m currently working on ...
-A set of UI components, some weird, others not.
-Just added (02/10/2024) my Vue 3 NavBar.
-Pushing one or two more next week.
+A set of UI components, some weird, others not, and a new portfolio (don't look at the old one).
+Just added (02/10/2024) my new Vue 3 NavBar.

 - ⚡ Fun fact: ...